 Students who wish to withdraw from the University must initiate this process in the Student Academic Affairs Office by completing and submitting a withdrawal form.
-After the withdrawal form is signed by the Assistant Dean for Academic Affairs, it is critical that students follow the proper withdrawal procedures since continued absence from classes alone does not constitute withdrawal.
-Students who leave the university without completing the withdrawal process will receive a grade of “F” for each course a student remains registered.
+After the withdrawal form is signed by the Assistant Dean for Academic Affairs, it is critical that students follow the proper withdrawal procedures as continued absence from classes alone does not constitute withdrawal.
+Students who leave the university without completing the withdrawal process will receive a grade of “F” for each course in which they remain registered.
 Absence through the final exam period is cause for failure and may make it very difficult for a student to return to the University or to enter any other college or university.
 Repeated withdrawals may also jeopardize a student's ability to complete the degree program within the approved time period.

 Refund of Tuition and Fees

 A student may be released from the obligation to pay a portion or all of the semester's tuition and fees by either canceling registration or withdrawing from the University by the refund date.
 For detailed information on tuition and fee refunds, please consult the Office of Registrar's withdraw schedule.

 Proficiency examinations are offered for many courses open to freshmen and sophomores.
 Proficiency examinations in more advanced undergraduate courses may be taken only if recommended by the head of the department and with the approval of the Dean of the College in which the student is enrolled.
 Arrangements to take a proficiency examination should be made through the department which offers the course.

 If the proficiency examination is passed, credit toward graduation is awarded in the amount regularly allowed in the course.
 Students may not take proficiency exams in courses if they have completed more than one course that is more advanced than the course they wish to proficiency.
 In addition, proficiency examinations may not be taken to earn credit in a course that has been failed.

 Please note: Proficiency credit may not be used toward licensure, endorsement, or approvals.